I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlallocateextracreateparameterlist.md

 <dt><b>STATUS_INSUFFICIENT_RESOURCES</b></dt>
 </dl><p><b>FsRtlAllocateExtraCreateParameterList</b> was unable to allocate sufficient memory for an ECP list structure.
 In this case, <i>*EcpList</i> will be <b>NULL</b>.</p><dl>
 <dt><b>STATUS_SUCCESS</b></dt>
-</dl><p>The memory for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540148">ECP_LIST</a> structure was successfully allocated and initialized.
+</dl><p>The memory for the <a href="ifsk.ecp_list">ECP_LIST</a> structure was successfully allocated and initialized.
 In this case, a pointer to the initialized list structure is returned in the <i>EcpList</i> parameter.</p>

 <p> </p>

 ## -remarks
 <p>Whether the operating system automatically frees memory that <b>FsRtlAllocateExtraCreateParameterList</b> allocates depends on when <b>FsRtlAllocateExtraCreateParameterList</b> is called, as shown in the following situations:</p>

-<p>A caller can invoke <b>FsRtlAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548283">IoCreateFileEx</a> routine.
+<p>A caller can invoke <b>FsRtlAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="..\ntddk\nf-ntddk-iocreatefileex.md">IoCreateFileEx</a> routine.
 In this situation, the operating system does not free any of the ECP context structures.
 Therefore, the caller can make multiple calls to <b>IoCreateFileEx</b> with the same ECP set.
-When the caller is done with the ECP_LIST, the caller must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546005">FsRtlFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>

-<p>While a file system or file system filter driver processes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request, the file system or file system filter driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546179">FsRtlInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
-If the ECP_LIST does not exist, the caller must call <b>FsRtlAllocateExtraCreateParameterList</b> to create the ECP_LIST.
-In this situation, the ECP_LIST and the ECP context structure are automatically cleaned up by the I/O manager when the create operation completes.
-This allows a file system's or filter driver's ECP to be properly propagated across the processing of reparse points.
-This process might require multiple IRP_MJ_CREATE requests to be generated. </p>

-<p>If the FSRTL_ALLOCATE_ECPLIST_FLAG_CHARGE_QUOTA flag is used with the <i>Flags</i> parameter, a pageable pool is allocated.
-Otherwise, a pageable pool is allocated by using an internal lookaside list.</p>

-<p>Whether the operating system automatically frees memory that <b>FsRtlAllocateExtraCreateParameterList</b> allocates depends on when <b>FsRtlAllocateExtraCreateParameterList</b> is called, as shown in the following situations:</p>

-<p>A caller can invoke <b>FsRtlAllocateExtraCreateParameterList</b> to allocate the ECP_LIST and add one or more ECP context structures before the caller invokes the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548283">IoCreateFileEx</a> routine.
-In this situation, the operating system does not free any of the ECP context structures.
-Therefore, the caller can make multiple calls to <b>IoCreateFileEx</b> with the same ECP set.
-When the caller is done with the ECP_LIST, the caller must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546005">FsRtlFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>
+When the caller is done with the ECP_LIST, the caller must call the <a href="..\ntifs\nf-ntifs-fsrtlfreeextracreateparameterlist.md">FsRtlFreeExtraCreateParameterList</a> routine to free the ECP_LIST.</p>

-<p>While a file system or file system filter driver processes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request, the file system or file system filter driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546179">FsRtlInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
+<p>While a file system or file system filter driver processes an <a href="ifsk.irp_mj_create">IRP_MJ_CREATE</a> request, the file system or file system filter driver can call <a href="..\ntifs\nf-ntifs-fsrtlinsertextracreateparameter.md">FsRtlInsertExtraCreateParameter</a> to attach an ECP to an existing ECP_LIST.
 If the ECP_LIST does not exist, the caller must call <b>FsRtlAllocateExtraCreateParameterList</b> to create the ECP_LIST.
 In this situation, the ECP_LIST and the ECP context structure are automatically cleaned up by the I/O manager when the create operation completes.
 This allows a file system's or filter driver's ECP to be properly propagated across the processing of reparse points.
 This process might require multiple IRP_MJ_CREATE requests to be generated. </p>

 <p>If the FSRTL_ALLOCATE_ECPLIST_FLAG_CHARGE_QUOTA flag is used with the <i>Flags</i> parameter, a pageable pool is allocated.
 Otherwise, a pageable pool is allocated by using an internal lookaside list.</p>